 Attending another flamenco gig at Chiswick last weekend (a vain attempt to kick-start the “summer”) reminds me of the riches of the genre.

-I wrote a series of posts with the aid of the remarkable documentary series Rito y geografïa del cante flamenco.
+I wrote a series of posts with the aid of the remarkable documentary series Rito y geografïa del cante.
 As I observed, flamenco is about as far as you could possibly get from its cosy tourist image—Torremolinos, castanets, rose between the teeth, and all that.

 Flamenco, 1: palmas—soleares, bulerías: starting with the complex palmas metrical patterns, and some wonderful footage of the de Utrera sisters with Diego del Gastor.